ckynlab/PipeIT/README.md

 ### Version history

 * 1.1.0     First release
 * 1.1.1-3   Bug fixes
 * 1.2.1     Added the option for an analysis without a paired normal bam file
 * 1.2.2-3   Bug fixes
 * 1.2.4     Added Exome Aggregation Consortium (ExAC) in the annotation and filtering in the tumor only analysis
 * 1.2.5-6   Bug fixes
 * 1.2.7     Bug fixes
 * 1.2.8     Removed the need for the dbSNP annotation.
 Bug fixes
+* 1.2.9-10  Bug fixes.
+Added the Genome Aggregation Database (gnomAD) in the annotation and filtering in the tumor only analysis
+* 1.2.11    Command arguments' letters changed, now -t (--tumor) is used for both the analyses.
+PipeIT will pick one of the two pipelines base on the presence of the -n (--normal) germline control or -c (--humandb) Annovar databaes' files.
+The -r (--homopolymer_run) argument for the homopolymer filter value for the tumor-only pipeline was added, making this filter not mandatory anymore.
+Added more arguments for the tumor-only pipeline.
+* 1.2.12-15 Bug fixes.
+Panel of normals filter is not mandatory anymore.
+If the -d (--pon) argument is not provided this step is not performed.

 ## Docker version